There are several L-Tyrosine benefits that make it a very popular dietary supplement. What are these benefits and are there any side effects?

 These chemical messengers in the body influence nerve function and mood.
 The neurotransmitters that tyrosine affects cause nerve or muscle fibers to have an excitatory effect.

 Several important neurotransmitters are influenced by tyrosine.
 These include epinephrine (adrenaline), norepinephrine, and dopamine (the so-called ‘pleasure’ chemical).
-According to the University of Maryland Medical Center, the role tyrosine plays in the human body includes:
+According to the this article, the role tyrosine plays in the human body includes:

 - Producing melanin (the pigment responsible for the color of your hair and skin)